-Front-end ratio compares housing-related monthly expense to gross monthly income.
+Front-end ratio compares monthly housing cost to gross monthly income during mortgage qualification.

 Front-end ratio compares the borrower’s housing-related monthly expense with gross monthly income.